codybrom/rodeo/README.md

 ### Generate Context

-Three ways to generate context:
+Five ways to generate context:

+1. **Marked Files**:
+   - Mark desired files
+   - Command Palette → "Generate LLM Context (Marked Files)"

-1. **Current File + Imports**:
+2. **Current File + Imports**:
    - Open a file
    - Command Palette → "Generate LLM Context (Current File + Imports)"

-2. **Workspace**:
+3. **All Open Files**:
+   - Have multiple files open in editor tabs
+   - Command Palette → "Generate LLM Context (All Open Files)"

+4. **All Open Files + Imports**:
+   - Have multiple files open in editor tabs
+   - Command Palette → "Generate LLM Context (All Open Files + Imports)"

+5. **Entire Workspace**:
    - Open a workspace
    - Command Palette → "Generate LLM Context (Workspace)"

-3. **Marked Files**:
-   - Mark desired files
-   - Command Palette → "Generate LLM Context (Marked Files)"

 The generated context will be copied to your clipboard or opened in a new window, based on your settings.

 ## Token Count Estimation

 After generating context, you'll see an estimated token count.
 This helps you stay within AI model token limits.
-A warning appears if the context exceeds a configurable token limit (default: 32,000).
+A warning appears if the context exceeds a configurable token limit (default: 32,000), but the generation will still proceed.

 ## Configuration